When you fear God not man, you have so much more freedom! The pressure is so much lighter! To fear no one but God is an interesting dynamic, I think.

 Imagine my surprise when I did a complex search on my favorite Bible website (Blue Letter Bible).
 After trying several versions (which often use different words) the most I could find was not a list of 365 do not fear Bible verses, but actually 109 references, across 107 do not fear Bible verses.

-Free 30 Day Do Not Fear Bible Verse Reading Plan
+Free 30 Day Reading Plan of Bible Verses on Fear

-My friend Sarah over at The Holy Mess Blog just created a new 30 Day Bible reading plan to help us focus on some awesome Do Not Fear Bible Verse.
+My friend Sarah over at The Holy Mess Blog just created a new 30 Day Bible reading plan to help us focus on some awesome Bible verses on fear.
 And it’s free!
 I downloaded mine and am excited to get started!

 My Favorite Fear God Not Man Bible Verse